 - The unique acoustics is a driving force and it’s important to maintain it and to keep the high levels and quality

-Siemens was part of the project to modernize the building and is their technological partner, responsible for implementing fire safety, electronic security and building automation.
+Siemens was part of the project to modernize the building.
+Their technological partner, responsible for implementing fire safety, electronic security and building automation.
 The project not only modernized this historical landmark, but also make it more energy efficient.

 Plus, Richard said something super important: “Tech is serving the institution well when it is invisible.”
 And this is exactly what Siemens has done!